 By developing a renewable Internet, one that can be touted on client Websites, Chan said SupraNet can provide a model for IT companies that aren’t in the Yahoo stratosphere.

 Janet Brandt, executive director of the Wisconsin Energy Conservation Corp., said SupraNet’s idea is part of a national trend toward incoporating green building principles, from natural daylighting to the use of recycled construction materials to renewable energy technology, in various kinds of structures.
 Thanks to companies like Johnson Controls, which is best known for its facility management and control systems, she said more executives understand the triple bottom line – business, social, and environmental – value of green buildings.

 “I think the green data center has got enormous potential,” she said during a working group meeting of the Governor’s Task Force on Global Warming.
 “Wisconsin looks like it’s going to get serious about setting greenhouse reduction targets, and there are a lot of different pieces to that.”

 The lack of green data centers make it difficult to estimate the cost and energy savings payback, but Chan believes the savings will benefit providers as well as clients.
 He envisions a shift away from charging for bandwidth and rack space and toward charging for energy usage, which practically demands that providers help clients become more energy and cost efficient on the Internet.

-Everyone in IT should be aware of their environmental footprint, Chan said.
-We are not the green industry we need to be.”
+“Everyone in IT should be aware of their environmental footprint,” Chan said.
+“We are not the green industry we need to be.”